denniscodes/teapot/README.md

 # Teapot Service
 An example REST service for a mythical teapot.
+Now with a Teapot Worker interface.

+## Conductor Setup
+I recommend the [Orkes Coummunity Conductor] project for running Conductor.

 ## Root Service
 Returns a payload indicating that this is a teapot, along with the status code of 418.